Cathedral Basilica of St. Augustine: History

 In the mid-1560s, as the Spanish Empire expanded northward from the Caribbean to unexplored Florida, it founded the colony of St. Augustine, which has become the oldest continuously occupied European settlement on the United States mainland.
 Spanish settlers immediately established a shrine of the Catholic Church, the religion essential to the Spanish monarchy throughout its history.
 From the mid-1500s to the mid-1600s, the kingdom of Spain was undergoing a Catholic Revival in opposition to the Protestant Reformation.

-As the early colonists mainly were sailors or soldiers with little expertise in architecture, the first church of St. Augustine was designed and rapidly built of disparate materials.
+As the early colonists mainly were sailors or soldiers with little expertise in architecture, the first church of St. Augustine was of simple design and rapidly built of disparate materials.
 The original parish was short-lived, burning to the ground in a 1586 attack on the town by the Englishman Sir Francis Drake.
-Two decades previously, the colonists hastily built a new church of straw and palmetto, which deteriorated quickly in the humid climate and burned down in 1599.
+Two decades previously, the colonists had hastily built a new church of straw and palmetto, which deteriorated quickly in the humid climate and burned down in 1599.

 A tithe was raised in Spain, and in 1605, a third church was built, this time more permanently of timber by experienced architects and builders who had begun to make their way to the New World.
 For 95 years, it stayed intact, though in disrepair, before again burning down in 1702 during a failed English attempt on the city by Carolina Governor James Moore.

 The church vanished for over ninety years, despite an attempt to rebuild in 1707, with royal rebuilding funds misspent on provisions, soldiers' pay, and graft by public officials.
 During the first half of the 18th century, priests held Mass in St. Augustine's hospital, which became too small for the congregation and embarrassed it before the Native American converts to Catholicism.

 From 1763 to 1784, Florida fell under British rule, and reconstruction was forgotten.
 After Spain regained the colony in 1784, a new sense of pride in the citizenry led to the large-scale construction of the current church from 1793 to 1797.
 It became a cathedral in 1870 and a minor basilica in 1976.